RajLogic/Python-Bot/README.md

 ## Commands
-- ping
+- ping - shows bots latencey  and uptime
-- hello
+- hello - Hello
-- botinvite
+- botinvite - Invite the bot
-- serverinvite
+- serverinvite - bot creates a bot invite link for your server
-- serverinfo
+- serverinfo - get info for server
-- movie
+- movie - searches for info on movie
-- help
+- help -  shows command
-- gtn
-- warn
-- warnings
+- warn -  warns a user and saves it to json file
+- warnings - reads json file and responds with the number of warnings
-- clearwarnings
+- clearwarnings - removes all warnings  from json file
-- kick
+- kick - kicks  a member from the server
-- ban
+- ban - bans a member from the server
-- unban
+- unban - unbans a member from the server

 ## Installation